 Yet hypothermia doesn’t explain why the hikers left their warm tents in a panic for the frigid world outside in the first place.

 This theory is popular among those who focus on the damage to Dubinina’s face.
-While most explain her missing tissue by positing a visit from small scavengers, or perhaps decay resulting from her partial submersion in a watery under-snow stream, menk proponents see a more sinister predator at work.
+While most explain her missing tissue by positing a visit from small scavengers or perhaps decay resulting from her partial submersion in a watery under-snow stream, menk proponents see a more sinister predator at work.

-This explanation is popular because it is partially supported by the testimony of another hiking group, one camping 50 kilometers from the Dyatlov Pass team on the same night.
+The secret weapon explanation is popular because it is partially supported by the testimony of another hiking group, one camping 50 kilometers from the Dyatlov Pass team on the same night.
 This other group spoke of strange orange orbs floating in the sky around Kholat Syakhl — a sight proponents of this theory interpret as distant explosions.

-The hypothesis goes that the sound of the concussions drove the hikers from their tents in a panic.
+The hypothesis goes that the sound of the weapon drove the hikers from their tents in a panic.
 Half-clothed, the first group died of hypothermia while attempting to take shelter from the blasts by waiting near the tree line.

 The second group, having seen the first group freeze, determined to go back for their belongings but fell victim to hypothermia too, while the third group got caught in a fresh blast further into the forest and died from their injuries.

-Lev Ivanov, the chief investigator of the Dyatlov Pass incident, said, “I suspected at the time and am almost sure now that these bright flying spheres had a direct connection to the group’s death” when he was interviewed by a small Kazakh newspaper in 1990.
+Lev Ivanov, the chief investigator of the Dyatlov Pass Incident, said, “I suspected at the time and am almost sure now that these bright flying spheres had a direct connection to the group’s death” when he was interviewed by a small Kazakh newspaper in 1990.
 Censorship and secrecy in the USSR forced him to abandon this line of inquiry.